Small statement, Small texture update for my aircraft and Focke-Wulf FW 190 (new project) - October 26, 2020

 Also, with the 2.90.1 version, I can now activate the denoising option to eliminate the 'fireflies' problems after the initial renders from metallic objects and glass surfaces.
 It really helps when you don't have to do the whole denoising procedure in the Render properties (similar to Shader Editor).

 And now to a new project I started recently.
 (Another one?)
 At few days, I started the German Focke-Wulf FW 190A-8 (aka Anton) by force of habit.
-In case you don't what it is, the Focke-Wulf FW 190 Würger (Butcherbird or Shrike in German) was a single-seat air fighter with a radial engine that became the backbone of the Luftwaffe.
+In case you don't what it is, the Focke-Wulf FW 190 Würger (Butcherbird or Shrike in German) is a single-seat air fighter with a radial engine that became the backbone of the Luftwaffe.
 It complemented (or replaced by some sources) the Bf 109 due to its firepower, speed and maneuverability that caused a big shock among the Allied pilots.
 Most of the aircraft (with the exception of most of the American Naval aircraft and Japanese fighters) counted with in-line engine, but Kurt Tank (father of the FW 190) choose the radial engines from the BMW to defy the regulations of the in-line engines like the DB 605 and DB 607, plus, the radial engines had more HP (horse power) over in-line engines and could work better even with some of the pistons being damaged.
 The downside was the greater drag and low visibility that forced Tank to redesign his aircraft.
 When the Focke-Wulf FW 190 entered battle, it caused a terrible shock in British pilots by its speed and firepower.
 However, the Spitfire had the advantage of flying at higher altitudes (11,100 m / 36,500 ft), making the FW 190 unable to reach the same altitude as its adversaries (10,350 m / 33,960 ft).
 After the Anton series, Focke-Wulf developed the D series - known as Dora and with the D9 (nicknamed as 'Long-Nose Dora') as the main aircraft of the series - powered by a Junkers Jumo 213 inverted-piston V-12 in-line engine; and the famous high-altitude interceptor TA 152 (TA from Tank initial letters).

 Let me show you the initial renders of the German Focke-Wulf FW 190A-8.